dotnet/docs-maui/docs/fundamentals/data-binding/basic-bindings.md

 Without data bindings, you would set the `ValueChanged` event of the <xref:Microsoft.Maui.Controls.Slider> to an event handler that accesses the `Value` property of the <xref:Microsoft.Maui.Controls.Slider> and sets that value to the `Rotation` property of the `Label`.
 The data binding automates this task, and so the event handler and the code within it are no longer necessary.

-You can set a binding on an instance of any class that derives from `BindableObject`, which includes <xref:Microsoft.Maui.Controls.Element>, <xref:Microsoft.Maui.Controls.VisualElement>, `View`, and `View` derivatives.
+You can set a binding on an instance of any class that derives from `BindableObject`, which includes <xref:Microsoft.Maui.Controls.Element>, <xref:Microsoft.Maui.Controls.VisualElement>, <xref:Microsoft.Maui.Controls.View>, and <xref:Microsoft.Maui.Controls.View> derivatives.
 The binding is always set on the target object.
 The binding references the source object.
 To set the data binding, use the following two members of the target class:

 - The `BindingContext` property specifies the source object.
 - The `SetBinding` method specifies the target property and source property.